-These objectives are intended to provide protection of the environment and human health to an extent technically and economically feasible, as well as socially
+Alberta's Ambient Air Quality Objectives are intended to provide protection of the environment and human health to an extent technically and economically feasible, as well as socially and politically acceptable.
+The following document summarizes these objectives.

 The objectives are used to: